husarms/coin-surfer/README.md

     },
 };
 ```
-5. Set your own parameters for cryptocurrency, buy / sell thresholds and budget in index.ts.
-This example surfs both Bitcoin and Etherium.
+5. Set your own parameters for cryptocurrency, buy / sell thresholds and budget in index.ts
 ```JavaScript
 (async () => {
     await SimpleThresholdSurfer.surf({